kpwydra/dc-magnetic-data-calculator/README-dev.md

  <span id="eq2"> (2)</span>
 </p>

 Materials that are repelled by an applied magnetic field are called diamagnetic, whereas those that are attracted by the field are called paramagnetic.
 For diamagnets  &chi;<sub>mol</sub> < 0, while for paramagnets  &chi;<sub>mol</sub> > 0.
 When material becomes diamagnetic and when paramagnetic?
-It depends on its electonic structure.
+It depends on its electronic structure.
 Diamagnetism arises from the interaction of paired [↑↓] electrons with an external magnetic field [<a href="#ref1">2</a>].
 Therefore, it is a fundamental property inherent to all matter!
 In addition to paired electrons, some chemical compounds contain unpaired [↑ ] electrons, which are the source of paramagnetism.
 The molar magnetic susceptibility is a sum of diamagnetic and paramagnetic susceptibilities:

 $$
 {\chi_{mol}} = \chi_P + \chi_D